sjwilliams/grunt-responsive-videos/README.md

 ### Usage Examples

 #### Default Options
-The default options will produce an MP4 and WEBM with an poster image at 320px and 640px wide.
+The default options will produce a .mp4 and a .webm with an poster image at 320px and 640px wide.
 They will be named my-video-small.ext and my-video-large.ext.

 ```js
 grunt.initConfig({